-How cruise ships are handling mass onboard quarantines as the new coronavirus spreads
+Q&A: How cruise ships are handling mass onboard quarantines

 CDC guidelines on preventing influenza-like-illness among crew members on cruise ships recommends that workers stay six feet away from sick people; interact with ill passengers as briefly as possible; and limit the number of people who interact with someone who is sick.
 The agency also recommends using an alcohol-based hand sanitizer if soap and water is not available.

-— What do travelers in quarantine on a cruise ship do all day?
+Q: What do travelers in quarantine on a cruise ship do all day?

-On the Diamond Princess, passengers are getting food delivered to their rooms and have “in-room activities and entertainment provided,” Princess Cruises spokeswoman Negin Kamali said.
+A: On the Diamond Princess, passengers are getting food delivered to their rooms and have “in-room activities and entertainment provided,” Princess Cruises spokeswoman Negin Kamali said.

 Some on board have described days passed watching television or movies, sitting on their balcony (if they have one), talking to fellow passengers via phone or over the balcony and — in some cases — making videos about the situation.
 Passengers are getting internet and phone use for free to stay in touch with family and friends, but have described the feeling as being in a prison.
 One woman said passengers are not allowed to smoke, which she said was “crucifying” her.